Costa Rica is one of the top family friendly countries thanks to being one of the safest countries in Latin America and very tourist friendly.

 Rent a car or book private transportation

-We also recommend renting a car.
+We also recommend renting a car in Costa Rica for families.
 It’s the most comfortable way to get around Costa Rica with kids.
 You don’t need to work your trip around buses which are not the most comfortable or efficient for families with little ones.

 Save $$ on your car rental and get free booster and child seats with our Costa Rica car discount.